neoforged/.github/primers/1.22/index.md

     - `offsetRandomXZ` - Offsets the point by a random amount in the XZ direction.
     - `rotation` - Computes the rotation of the vector.
     - `applyLocalCoordinatesToRotation` - Adds the components relative to the current rotation of the vector.
+    - `isFinite` - Returns whether all components of the vector are finite (not NaN or infinity) values.
 - `net.minecraft.world.scores`
     - `Scoreboard`
         - `packPlayerTeams` - Packs the player teams into a serializable format.